 There is also a Java-based GUI available for sending requests to a PEPd.
-Just click on the following image which will download the application to your desktop and start it.
+Just download the application to your desktop and start it.
 Once you've downloaded it you can restart it by double-clicking the Argus-PEP-Client.jnlp file.